bitwise-rude/khel-babu/README.md

 > Thank You

 ## Checkpoint #1
-Complted almost the whole CPU
-will be taking a break and maybe refactoring the cpu code a bit cuz its too messy, still some cb prefixed and some instructions are not added but the cpu alone was boring me off so will not give full time for this
-Will see you guys in about a week, hopefully with some update on the PPU
+The CPU is almost done, I haven't added support for every Opcode yet but for most of the non-prefixed and prefixed ones are added and more will be added later.
+I am taking a break because CPU took a awful lot of time.
+I will be refactoring the cpu code througout this week and maybe will start workig on the PPU
+I have implemented DEBUG outputs and loggings which can be turned on or off as needed.
+CPU isn't fully optimized but 100000000 took 6 seconsd with -O3 flag so i think its okay I couldva used switch case ladder instead of function pointer but i am living with this.
+This much for today meet you at PPU.

 # References That I am currently Using
 https://gbdev.io/pandocs/Memory_Map.html